chethanmandya/Android-Interview-Questions/README.md

 - Class loading: String is used as arguments for class loading.
 If mutable, it could result in wrong class being loaded (because mutable objects change their state).

 ### What is the difference between String and String Builder ?

+- String vs StringBuffer vs StringBuilder
+- String is immutable whereas StringBuffer and StringBuider are mutable classes.
+- StringBuffer is thread safe and synchronized whereas StringBuilder is not, thats why StringBuilder is more faster than StringBuffer.
+- String concat + operator internally uses StringBuffer or StringBuilder class.
+- For String manipulations in non-multi threaded environment, we should use StringBuilder else use StringBuffer class.

-### What are the use cases and differences of a HashSet and a TreeSet? [info]
+### What are the use cases and differences of a HashSet and a TreeSet?

 ### Difference between HashSet and TreeSet

 1. Ordering : HashSet stores the object in random order .
 There is no guarantee that the element we inserted first in the HashSet will be printed first in the output .
 For example

 import java.util.HashSet;